-UB{xz} is the utilization of algal group x by zooplankton group z,
+$UB{xz}$ is the utilization of algal group x by zooplankton group z,

 The difference between predation and basal metabolism lies in the distribution of the end products of the two processes.
 In predation, algal matter $(C, N, P, \text{ and } SiO_2)$ is returned to the organic and inorganic pools in the environment, mainly to particulate organic matter, compared to metabolism where the algal matter is returned to dissolved organic and inorganic matter.
+This distribution can be specified by the modeler.

 It is also noted that predation in the EFDC+ water quality model follows the original formulation in the ICM model (Cerco and Cole, 1995) which uses a predation rate constant with total predation loss being proportional to algae concentration.
-Subsequent CE- QUAL-ICM documentation Cerco et al. (2000), appear to define predation independent of algae concentration.
+Subsequent ICM documentation Cerco et al. (2000), appear to define predation independent of algae concentration.